alis-exchange/build/docs/guides/getting-started/command-line-interface.md

 Not sure what your OS or ARCH is?
 Run `set PROCESSOR` to find out.
 :::

-5. Copy the downloaded `alis.exe` file to the `alis.exchange\cli` folder created in step 2.
+5. Copy the downloaded `alis.exe` file to the `alis.build\cli` folder created in step 2.

 6. Close and restart all currently open terminal windows, including IDEs, such that the configurations of the paths can take place.